ShwethaPari/Target-Brazil-E-Commerce-SQL-Case-Study/README.md

 * Order volume was near zero in the first month (Sep 2016: 4 orders) and ramped up sharply the following month (Oct 2016: 324 orders), indicating the platform was in an early growth/launch phase during late 2016.

 ### 📌 3.
 Peak Ordering Hours
-* The busiest hours for placing orders were **4 PM** (6,675 orders), **11 AM** (6,578 orders), and **2 PM** (6,569 orders) — customers are most active in the afternoon.

-### 📌 4.
-Customer Geographic Concentration
-* **São Paulo (SP)** is by far the largest customer base with 15,540 unique customers, followed by Rio de Janeiro (RJ) with 6,882 and Belo Horizonte (MG) with 2,773.
-* Customers who ordered in 2018 were overwhelmingly based in São Paulo, SP, confirming SP as the core, most consistent market.

-### 📌 5.
-Delivery Performance
-* Actual delivery times vary widely (e.g., 30–36 days for some orders).
-* The gap between actual and estimated delivery dates shows mixed reliability — some orders arrived well ahead of schedule (up to 12 days early) while others were significantly late (up to 29 days late), signaling inconsistent logistics performance.
-* **São Paulo (SP)** has the fastest average delivery time among states, at roughly 8 days 16 hours.

-### 📌 6.
-Freight Cost by Region
-* The states with the highest average freight value are remote/less-populated regions: **RR (~₹42.98)**, **PB (~₹42.72)**, and **RO (~₹41.07)** — confirming that distance from major distribution hubs drives up shipping cost.

-### 📌 7.
-Payment Behavior
-* The vast majority of orders are paid in a single installment (**49,060 orders**), with a much smaller share split into 2 installments (12,389 orders) — most customers prefer to pay in full upfront.
-* Alternative payment types (e.g., UPI) appear in low volumes early on (63 orders in Oct 2016), suggesting limited early adoption of non-standard payment methods.

----

-## 💡 Summary Insight
-São Paulo dominates both the customer base and order volume, delivery reliability is inconsistent enough to warrant logistics review, freight costs scale with regional remoteness, and one-time full payment is the overwhelmingly preferred payment behavior.